jinbeniyama/neomir/README.md

 [developer mail](mailto:beniyama@oca.eu)

 ## Overview
-Codes for thermal modeling of minor bodies in preparation for NEOMIR.
+Data and codes for thermal modeling of minor bodies in preparation for NEOMIR (Delbo, et al.).

 ## Data (in /data)
 * `sph32.obj` (spheprical shape model with a diameter of 1 km used in the paper)